Romukas/mdb-export-all/README.md

 # mdb-export-all
-Export all of the tables from Microsoft Access database to CSV
+Export all of the tables from Microsoft Access database to MySQL

 # Requirements